cfw-guide/dsi.cfw.guide/_pages/en_US/installing-twilight-menu++.md

 - If files don't appear, they are most likely hidden using the FAT attributes of the filesystem.
 You can check via Windows or MacOS
    - You can view hidden files on TWiLight Menu++ by enabling the option in the TWiLight Menu++ Settings Application
 - To launch GBA applications, you'll need a `bios.bin` file.
 This can be located either on the root of your SD card, a `gba` folder or a `_gba` folder.
+- You can set TWiLight Menu++ to autolaunch when you power on your DSi.
+Read the FAQ to learn more.